Runnable/slash-docker/java/_posts/2016-06-29-docker-and-java.markdown

 * Docker makes it much easier to provide safety and/or isolation when troubleshooting your new applications - i.e., with rapid builds and incremental changes, you can reduce the number of variables that change prior to an application build.

 * While using Docker, your specific code base will have everything it needs inside a custom Docker container to compile and run properly.
-You can use multiple versions of any language without having to resort to all of the "hackarounds" for your language (java8, java7, python, ruby, node).
+You can use multiple versions of any language without having to resort to all of the "hackarounds" for your language (Java8, Java7, Python, Ruby, Node.js).
 If you want to compile your Java program with Java 1.7 instead of the 1.8 that is installed on your machine, compile it in a Java 1.7 Docker container.
 Similarly, if you want to run your Java application, run it inside the appropriate Java Docker container.

-* While you use docker for development, you can still use any of your favorite editor/IDE tools.
+* While using Docker for development, you can still use your favorite editor/IDE tools.

 # Examples
 Provided below are several Java-based examples that illustrate the concepts discussed above.
 You can extrapolate these ideas to other development or run-time environments.